ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/imagefield.md

 Images are stored in `web/var/ezdemo_site/storage/images/0/8/4/1/1480-1-eng-GB`.

-Using the Field ID digits in reverse order as the folder structure maximizes sharding of files through multiple folders on the filesystem.
+Using the field ID digits in reverse order as the folder structure maximizes sharding of files through multiple folders on the filesystem.

 Within this folder, images are named like the uploaded file, suffixed with an underscore and the variation name: